yelouafi/adtstream/README.md

     var Stream = adts.Stream;

-Then you can create streams from dom events with the helper method `on`
+Then you can create streams from dom events with the helper method `$on`

     adts.$on(document, 'keydown').filter( e => e.keyCode === 17 ).log('key')